 Barking is normal.
-But one of the most common gripes from first time owners is about dogs that won’t (or can’t) stop barking.
-Read on to find out how to stop a dog barking.
+But one of the most common gripes from some owners is about dogs that won’t (or can’t) stop barking.
+Read on to find out how to stop excessive barking.

-Too much barking in one go or consistent barking throughout the day can drive us potty.
+Too much barking in one go or consistent barking throughout the day can drive us crazy.
 It can also lead to complaints from the neighbours, lack of sleep and a raised anxiety of the entire household.
-There are ways to tackle the problem, but beware: most solutions require time, patience, temperance and tolerance.
+There are ways to tackle the problem, but beware: most solutions require time, patience, consistency, and tolerance.

 Rules for training